neuroinformatics-unit/movement/README.md

 ## Status
 > [!Warning]
-> - 🏗️ The package is currently in early development.
-Stay tuned ⌛
+> 🏗️ The package is currently in early development and the interface is subject to change.
+Feel free to play around and provide feedback.
-> - It is not sufficiently tested to be used for scientific analysis
-> - The interface is subject to changes.

 ## Join the movement